Midreshet HaRova—S. Daniel Abraham Israel Program

 American students hail from all over the country and a variety of backgrounds, from public school to the entire spectrum of Centrist Orthodox high schools.
-The Midrasha has a reputation of being a school with a highly diverse student body, and the percentage of students from the New York area tends to be relatively low (about 35% in the 5774 academic year).
+The Midrasha has a reputation of being a school with a highly diverse student body, and the percentage of students from the New York area tends to be relatively low (generally between 35-40% of the overseas student population).

 Overall Number of Students (Kollel, Israeli, Foreign)